 Is canned salmon cooked?

 Yes, canned salmon is cooked.
 However, cooking meat is an important process for proper canning.
-Not only high temperature kills bacteria and other living microorganisms but it also extends the shelf life.
-Then the meat is stored in either water, oil or sea salt.
+Not only does high temperature kills bacteria and other living microorganisms but it also extends the shelf life.
+Then the meat is stored in either water, oil, or sea salt.
 Interestingly, many brands offer boneless canned salmon which is perfect to give to your kids or pets.
 While others offer canned salmon with bones.
-These soft bones are easy to mash with a fork and mix with the tasty meat.
+These soft bones are easy to mash with a fork and mix with tasty meat.

 Best Canned Salmon For Your Kitchen

 |StarKist Wild Pink Salmon||5 oz Can||4.6|

 |Safe Catch Elite Wild Pink Salmon||5 oz Can||4.6|

 |Blue Harbor Fish Co.
 Wild Pink Salmon||5 oz Can||4.5|